 - -loader Loader Specifies the method used by erl_prim_loader to load Erlang modules into the system.
 See [erl_prim_loader(3)].
 Two Loader methods are supported, efile and inet. efile means use the local file system, this is the default. inet means use a boot server on another machine, and the -id, -hosts and -setcookie flags must be specified as well.
 If Loader is something else, the user supplied Loader port program is started. - -make Makes the Erlang runtime system invoke make:all() in the current working directory and then terminate.
 See [make(3)].
 Implies -noinput. - -man Module Displays the manual page for the Erlang module Module.
 Only supported on Unix. - -mode interactive | embedded Indicates if the system should load code dynamically (interactive), or if all code should be loaded during system initialization (embedded), see [code(3)].
 Defaults to interactive. - -name Name Makes the Erlang runtime system into a distributed node.
 This flag invokes all network servers necessary for a node to become distributed.
 See [net_kernel(3)].
 It is also ensured that epmd runs on the current host before Erlang is started.
-See epmd(1) [page 60].
+See epmd(1) [page 78].
 The name of the node will be Name@Host, where Host is the fully qualified host name of the current host.
 For short names, use the -sname flag instead. - -noinput Ensures that the Erlang runtime system never tries to read any input.
 Implies -noshell. - -noshell Starts an Erlang runtime system with no shell.
 This flag makes it possible to have the Erlang runtime system as a component in a series of UNIX pipes. - -nostick Disables the sticky directory facility of the Erlang code server, see [code(3)]. - -oldshell Invokes the old Erlang shell from Erlang 3.3.
 The old shell can still be used. - -pa Dir1 Dir2 ...
 Adds the specified directories to the beginning of the code path, similar to code:add_pathsa/1.
+See [code(3)].
+As an alternative to -pa, if several directories are to be prepended to the code and the directories have a common parent directory, that parent directory could be specified in the ERL_LIBS environment variable.
 See [code(3)]. - -pz Dir1 Dir2 ...
 Adds the specified directories to the end of the code path, similar to code:add_pathsz/1.
 See [code(3)]. - -remsh Node Starts Erlang with a remote shell connected to Node. - -rsh Program Specifies an alternative to rsh for starting a slave node on a remote host.
 See [slave(3)]. - -run Mod [Func [Arg1, Arg2, ...]] (init flag) Makes init call the specified function.
 Func defaults to start.
 If no arguments are provided, the function is assumed to be of arity 0.
 Otherwise it is assumed to be of arity 1, taking the list [Arg1,Arg2,...] as argument.
 All arguments are passed as strings.
 See [init(3)]. - -s Mod [Func [Arg1, Arg2, ...]] (init flag) Makes init call the specified function.
 Func defaults to start.
 If no arguments are provided, the function is assumed to be of arity 0.
-Otherwise it is assumed to be of arity 1, taking the list [Arg1, Arg2, ...] as argument.
+Otherwise it is assumed to be of arity 1, taking the list [Arg1,Arg2,...] as argument.
 All arguments are passed as atoms.
 See [init(3)]. - -setcookie Cookie Sets the magic cookie of the node to Cookie, see [erlang:set_cookie/2]. - -shutdown_time Time Specifies how long time (in milliseconds) the init process is allowed to spend shutting down the system.
 If Time ms have elapsed, all processes still existing are killed.
-Defaults to infinity. - -sname Name Makes the Erlang runtime system into a distributed node, similar to -name, but the host name portion of the node name Name@Host will be the short name, not fully qualified.
+Defaults to infinity.

+-sname Name Makes the Erlang runtime system into a distributed node, similar to -name, but the host name portion of the node name Name@Host will be the short name, not fully qualified.